bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

-- 77°
+- 78°
-- scattered clouds
+- broken clouds
 - 79% humidity
-- 7 mph wind
+- 10 mph wind
 - 0.01 inches of precipitation in the past 24 hours

 ## Temperature History